ArnavDagar/Arduino-Summer-Camp/README.md

 <img src="./Images/Acrylic_Board.jpg" alt="Image of Acrylic Board" />

 ## 2. Basic Circuits
 I started the camp by teaching the students circuit basics starting with a lamp, battery and switch.
+We installed a Lamp and used a 3V battery holder with switch to turn the Lamp on and off.

 Then we went through how to use a breadboard to assemnle circuits
 * Turning ON and LED on the Breadboard
 * Using a potentiometer to change the brightness of the LED
 * Using a button to turn the LED ON and OFF

-We also installed the Lamp.
-We used a 3V battery holder with switch to turn the Lamp on and off.

 Learn more about these basics in [this video](https://www.youtube.com/watch?v=bQS-vkHR7F8&)